jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 were more interested in dreaming about endless choices of possible partners than they were the interested in the reality of making one of them work long term.
 As a way for alpha men to find alpha women, it excelled.
 For the rest of us, not so much.

-The logical advice one would
-have for such unhappy men would be to apply a healthy dose of patience and self-work in preparation for their later years, since by the late twenties any women who wants kids should be tired of the "playas" and will be desperate to date an actual grown up with maturity.
-If only that were the advice such men were given!
-Instead, the advice they are given just makes things worse for both themselves and women: _be the sort of person women complain about_.
-I can speak of this from personal experience;
-I entered my twenties as a shorter-than-average, introverted, depressed, inexperienced young male - not the sort of man that women find appealing.
-And I got the same flawed advice from therapists that many single men received from psychologists, glossy magazines and self-help books: that the key romantic problem men have is entirely one of lacking confidence and attitude;
-that the only thing holding men back from success was a reluctance to push their acquantaince onto women, no matter how reluctant they seemed to be; that any difficulties a man has is due entirely to approach and attitude; and finally, that any man who still cannot change is look is just "too picky" and should date women they have no attraction to in order to
-"get more experience" - with the implied promise they can just dump them later when something hotter comes along.
-As for the last point, psychologists may claim valid reasons to do this; oftentimes, the main problem a guy might have dating is a complete lack of relationship experience outside of "one-and-done" casual dates that never went anywhere, and the only way to treat inexperience is to push a guy hard into experience, even if an ill-fitting one.
-But such experience is just as likely to be unhelpful, and makes things worse for the unhappy women who have unwittingly been elected to housebreak such men.

-The result of all of this is that the dating environment is made worse by the sexual revolution.
-If dating consisted entirely of what relationship counselors recommend - a way of sizing up other people and potentially entering into relationships based on their personality and suitability - it would still be very difficult.
-Unfortunately, it is made far worse by those who are simply out to gain sexual congress by whatever means necessary.
-I'll restate something said earlier: the main problem is the rules of the game are rigged against you, and the only way to win is to play a different game.
-This means rethinking some of the assumptions about proper behavior when dating.

-Both men and have to think hard about marriage and kids earlier than they wish.
-For women, it means giving up spending years in the hope of finally "roping in" a Mr. Big, someone who has never shown signs of being serious about committment, into long term committment and parenthood.
-And for men, if they are serious about family, that means dating women who are actually ready for such a thing and making themselves availabe and attractive to them, rather than continuing to take a swing at the extremely attractive, extremly young out-of-college crowd, who are far more likely to be looking for thrills than settling down.
-Oh, and leave off the self pity about "women not wanting a nice guy"; in the unlikely case that really and truly is your only problem, you need to start hanging with a different crowd - and maybe start looking for partners with the traits that you claim others should value in you.

-Let's set the stage for the present state of affairs.
-Back in the old days, it was presumed that one would find their marriage partner in high school (!) or college.
-No matter how someone might long for those days, it has little to recommend it.
-People who get married very early in life are responsible for the bulk of the divorices that occur.
-Ideally, the collapse
-of this world view should lead to happier marriages somewhat later in life, complete with children.
-People would be exposed to more partners, grow psychologically, know more about who they are compatible with, and after years of dating and "finding themselves," would marry someone uniquely suited to them.
-Certainly nobod expected a fallof in family formation and a collapse in child birth.
-Yet that is precisely what happened.
-The cause is unfortunately a side effect of the way most people think about relationships after the sexual revolution.

-This lays a trap for both men and women.
-For the less attractive men, their twenties are marked both by immaturity and extremly long dry spells in dating, as so many of their women peers are in committed relationships.
-By the time such men reach their thirties and older women are willing to give them a second look, they still have so little relationship experience that their female peers find them undateable.
-Meanwhile many young women in their twenties feel it is far to early to search for a suitable life partner, but this is unfortunately the time of their life where they are the most attractive to men and likely to be inundated with attention, wanted and otherwise, and particularly to men looking for strictly physical relationships without any possibility of marriage.
-The time when they are forced to "get serious" is unfortunately the time when they may no longer be getting attention from the sort of men they like, and instead are stuck with the "spare men" I just mentioned.
-While I know this advice will not be eagerly received by many, the solution is evident: stop dating-for-fun while it is still fun.

-\* There are two risk factors that are responsible for the vast majority of divorices:
-1) getting married too early in life;
-2) getting married too quickly.
-In the northeast where I live, this is far less common than other parts in the country.
-The divorce rate is actually far less - perhaps 35%, and even lower for first marriages.
-This is in spite of its reputation among some parts of America as being an immoral hellhole.

-\*\* Certain self-regarding social critics often hold up the fact that people in small towns get married more readily than people in big cities as yet another way that Small Town Folk are morally superior to those Nasty People In The Big City.
-I strongly suspect it has nothing to do with any alleged moral superiority, and everything to do with the fact that the thinning pools date out so quickly in the small towns - dating in a small town stops being fun fast.